viswa2/DevOps/aws-technicals/README.md

 ## AWS Lambda ##

+`Event-Driven Execution:` Lambda functions are triggered by events.
+An event could be anything, like a new file being uploaded to Amazon S3, a request hitting an API, or a specific time on the clock.
+When an event occurs, Lambda executes the corresponding function.

+`No Server Management:` As a developer, you don't need to worry about managing servers.
+AWS handles everything behind the scenes.
+You just upload your code, configure the trigger, and Lambda takes care of the rest.

+`Automatic Scaling:` Whether you have one user or one million users, Lambda scales automatically.
+Each function instance runs independently, ensuring that your application can handle any level of incoming traffic without manual intervention.

+`Pay-per-Use:` One of the most attractive features of serverless computing is cost efficiency.
+With Lambda, you pay only for the compute time your code consumes.
+When your code isn't running, you're not charged.

+`Supported Languages:` Lambda supports multiple programming languages like Node.js, Python, Java, Go, and more.
+You can choose the language you are comfortable with or that best fits your application's needs.

 1. In AWS console search for lambda and create function.
 2. While creating we have different options i.e Author from scratch, Use a blueprint and container image
 3. Select the author from scratch and add the function name